Victor Vaziulin

-Doctor of Sciences in Philosophical Sciences (1973).
+He is the founder of the International Logical-Historical School.

 Biography

-V. A. Vaziulin was born in Zvenigorod, Moscow Oblast on 30 August 1932 and studied philosophy at Lomonosov University (1950–55), defended his PhD thesis at 1964 and his postdoctoral thesis at 1971.
-At 1964 he became professor at Lomonosov University, where he taught until his retirement.
+V. A. Vaziulin was born near Zvenigorod, Moscow Oblast on 30 August 1932 and studied philosophy at Lomonosov University (1950–55), defended his PhD thesis at 1964 and his postdoctoral thesis at 1971.
+In 1964, he became a professor at Lomonosov University, where he taught until his retirement.
 He also taught at the universities of Bratislava and Prague.
 He died in Moscow on 8 January 2012.

 Work

-V. A. Vaziulin wrote a novel, distinct direction in social theory, dialectical logic and science methodology.
+V. A. Vaziulin proposed a distinct direction in social theory, dialectical logic and science methodology.
 The main scientific achievements of V. A. Vaziulin include: